Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 6670 (OEM) 1GB should be much (about 45%) better at AA than the GeForce GT 340 1GB, and should be able to handle higher resolutions better. (explain)
+The Radeon HD 6670 (OEM) 1GB should be a lot (approximately 45%) better at AA than the GeForce GT 340 1GB, and will be capable of handling higher resolutions without losing too much performance. (explain)

 Radeon HD 6670 (OEM) 1GB 6400 Mpixels/sec